HenkMort/DB_Coding_exercise/README.md

   The date format of the print is "dd.MM.yyyy", which is also required for the input-Strings of the above mentioned methods.

+  MarketInfo also contains the method to direct the CSVWriter to write the DailyMarketInfo into a file:

+  writeToFile(String filePath):

+  File path is required as input to create the CSVWriter.
+Output will be in "dd.MM.yyyy" format for Date and with "," separation for doubles.

 If starting from scratch: